-When browsing your storage section either through Computer or Disk Management tool, if you notice a volume with name PortableBaseLayer, then don’t be surprised.
+When browsing your storage section either through the Computer or Disk Management tool, if you notice a volume with name PortableBaseLayer, then don’t be surprised.
 It’s a virtual drive that has recently started appearing after the Windows 10 v1903 Update.
 In this post, we will share more details on what is PortableBaseLayer Partition in Windows 10.

 PortableBaseLayer Partition in Windows 10